LOCAL HISTORY AND FINE ART

 St. Mary’s Episcopal Church grew and became a popular church in Stuart.
 Eventually, they needed a larger church.
 At Hospital Avenue and 4th St. (later known as East Ocean Blvd) they built in 1949-1950 a new church.
 They figured the old church would be moved later next to the new church to be used for Sunday School and the 3rd Street lots would be offered for sale.
 This did not happen, instead it remained the church’s parish house for a few years.
 By June 1953 St. Mary’s Episcopal Church instead had constructed a new cloister room, three Sunday School rooms and a kitchen, connected to the main church by a breezeway.

 In 1951, the Methodist bought this property including the little church, and it was back home again with its original owners.
 At this same time it was moved over several feet to the south east to make room for their parsonage.
 The first church was then used as their Methodist Youth center.
-All this property was sold in January of 1961.
+All this property was sold in January of 1961, and the building was on it’s second lap as a business building: a fruit store, DEI Development Engineering, and Martin County Probation.

 In June of 2019, Olga Hamilton and Robert W. Hamilton, Jr. bought the historical building of the first community church.
 Their mission is to maintain and preserve the building, and, hopefully, restore the steeple.
 Visit us on Facebook – The 1895 Church of StuArt.

-Photo: Alice L. Luckhardt and Sandra Henderson Thurlow at the Stuart Heritage Museum, Stuart, Florida.
+Photo: Alice L. Luckhardt and Sandra Henderson Thurlow at the Stuart Heritage Museum.
 Their books are available at the Museum’s gift shop.

 Alice L. Luckhardt, a native Floridian, historian, and genealogist, collected and compiled rare photographs with interesting stories that document the life and times of Stuart’s early residents.
 These efforts, which include images from the archives of the Stuart Heritage Museum, Elliott Museum, and vast private collections, preserve a permanent legacy to these industrious and daring pioneers.
 The book ‘Images of America: Stuart’ by Alice L. Luckhardt contains over 200 vintage photographs, highlighting old landmarks, including the Stuart welcome sign and the St. Lucie River Yacht Club, along with snapshots of Osceola Avenue and more.
 Copies of the “Stuart” book by Alice L. Luckhardt are available at the Stuart Heritage Museum, and all sales benefit the non-profit museum.
 Having been diagnosed with cancer in June 2022, she bravely succumbed to the disease, December 4, 2022, at age 72.